sachin07sachin/Pandas-college-major-analysis/README.md

 # College Major Data Exploration (Pandas)

 ## Overview
-This project performs exploratory data analysis (EDA) on a dataset related to **college majors**, using Python and Pandas.
+This project performs exploratory data analysis (EDA) on a dataset related to **college majors**, using a Jupyter Notebook.
 The notebook walks through loading data, cleaning it, performing analysis, and generating insights such as:

 - Salary variations across majors